 As a manager from a Scrum organization with Organizational Sprint Pulse formulated it:

 Since things are done in Sprints of equal length, it is easier to synchronize.
 For example, if department A needs something from department B, it can be expected to be worked on in near future.
 At least the progress can be followed.

-Most Scrum organizations in the wild use Organizational Sprint Pulse and the literature generally recommends using it.
+Most Scrum organizations in the wild use Organizational Sprint Pulse and the literature generally recommends using it (, pp. 31-46).
 It is particularly important when there are several firms working together on a product, as in Development Partnership.

 Organizational Sprint Pulse can appear to compensate for lack of Cross-Functional Teams and Stable Teams in order to keep specialization and resource management — reminiscent of pre-Scrum times.
 Explicit synchronization points can be (ab)used to move team members between teams or to coordinate between specialized teams.
 It is not the intention of the pattern.
 Organizational Sprint Pulse works best with Cross-Functional Teams and Stable Teams.

 Organizational Sprint Pulse focuses on external coordination, while Scrum of Scrums focuses on internal (to the jointly developed product) coordination.
-For some deeper considerations, see Follow the Moon.
+For some deeper considerations about cadence, see Follow the Moon.

 Donald Reinertsen.
 The Principles of Product Development Flow: Second Generation Lean Product Development.
 2009, Redondo Beach, CA: Celeritas Publishing, pp. 176-178.

 Ulrik Ecklund and Jan Bosch.
 “Applying Agile Development in Mass-Produced Embedded Systems.”
 In C. Wohlin, ed., Proceedings of XP 2012.
 Heidelberg: Springer-Verlag, 2012, pp. 31-46.